Jump to accessibility statement Skip to content

 Their head office is in Glasgow.
 Information about the Company can be found on their website - www.slc.co.uk.

-At the moment, applications can be made either online through the government's Student Finance website - www.direct.gov.uk/student-finance - or by a paper application form (PN1 for new undergraduate students, and PR1 for continuing students).
+Currently, applications can be made either online through the government's Student Finance website - www.direct.gov.uk/student-finance - or by a paper application form (PN1 for new undergraduate students, and PR1 for continuing students).
 For students in England, a contact centre authority in Darlington called Student Finance England will assess your application.

 Contact details for Student Finance England can be found here